octocloudlabs/supercharge-docs/docs/ray/lab-2.md

 ## Resolution

 We generally record in HD mode (1920x1080) and try to use monitors with 2x density, so technically we can get a max 4k resolution in the recording.

-The zoom ration and the settings in the `.vscode/settings.json` file are adjusted for these settings.
+The font size and other settings in the `.vscode/settings.json` file are adjusted for these proportions.

 Whatever you do, make sure the fonts are easy to read, even on a smaller screen.